 I think most families can agree on a spaghetti bolognese when it comes to dinner time.
 Everyone loves the thick and rich meaty sauces as it clings to the al dente spaghetti that is gently sprinkled with cheese.

 It's a classic family favourite, but it really should be cooked low and slow for best results.
 If you have ever seen an Italian Grandmother cook a bolognese, it's a labour of love.
+No need to stand over the stove for this recipe though, as this is bolognese in the slow cooker.

 Why you will love it